yukiyokotani/react-dashboard/README.md

-# DFS Flood-Fill Visualizer
+# React Dashboard

-This application visualizes Flood-Filling of lattice by using DFS method.
+This is a sample of Dashboard consists of some charts.
-The problem which this application trys to solve is inspired by [AtCoder Typical Contest 001 A problem](https://atc001.contest.atcoder.jp/tasks/dfs_a).
+Charts are implemented by using [apex-charts](https://github.com/apexcharts).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).